NoudBonke/asianoptions/README.md

 # asianoptions
-Pricing Asian call options using GBM Black-Scholes Asian call options are priced with regards to the average price of their underlying asset.
+Pricing Asian call options using GBM Black-Scholes.
+Asian call options are priced with regards to the average price of their underlying asset.

 The hypothesis tested here, is that the price of the options evolve as: